Selected scientific publications on diving medicine and physiology.

 Tenth European Consensus Conference on Hyperbaric Medicine: recommendations for accepted and non-accepted clinical indications and practice of hyperbaric oxygen treatment

 Mathieu D, Marroni A, Kot J.

-The tenth European Consensus Conference on Hyperbaric Medicine took place in Lille, France, 14-16 April, 2016, attended by a large delegation of experts from Europe and elsewhere.
+The tenth European Consensus Conference on Hyperbaric Medicine took place in April 2016, attended by a large delegation of experts from Europe and elsewhere.
 The focus of the meeting was the revision of the European Committee on Hyperbaric Medicine (ECHM) list of accepted indications for hyperbaric oxygen treatment (HBOT), based on a thorough review of the best available research and evidence-based medicine (EBM).
-For this scope, the modified GRADE system for evidence analysis, together with the DELPHI system for consensus evaluation, were adopted.

 DAN Europe Foundation Registered Office Sir Ugo Mifsud Street Ta’Xbiex, XBX 1431 - Malta Continental Operations Office C/da Padune, 11 - 64026 Roseto - Italy Tel +39-085-893-0333 • Fax +39-085-893-0050

 IDA Insurance Limited - DAN Building, Level 1 Sir Ugo Mifsud Street Ta' Xbiex, XBX 1431, Malta